Haeresis/SublimeAtlas/README.md

 <% } %>
 ```

 It's a good idea also to allow us to include component into component and use this mechanism with [EditAtlas](https://github.com/Haeresis/EditAtlas/) !
-It's the job of SublimeAtlas.
+It's the job of ComponentAtlas.

 ### Include Components into a Template ###